cis-ds/course-site/content/homework/machine-learning/index.md

 # Overview

-Due by 9:30am (Chicago) on July 19th.
+Due by 9:30am (Chicago) on November 16th.

 # Fork the `hw07` repository